James A. Garfield High School (Garrettsville, Ohio)

-James A. Garfield High School is a public high school just outside the limits of Garrettsville, Ohio in Freedom Township.
+James A. Garfield High School is a public high school in Garrettsville, Ohio, United States.
 It is the only high school in the James A. Garfield Local School District.
 Their mascot is the G-Men.
 The name the G-Men came from the investigation by the Federal Government officers nicknamed the G-Men.
 The investigation was for the $30,000 train robbery of 1935 by Alvin Karpis in Garrettsville.

 The school district is named after the 20th President of the United States, James A. Garfield.